hkfuertes/hklirc/readme.md

 - python manage.py makemigrations remote & migrate
 - python manage.py createsuperuser
 - for now create a mapping from admin app (django)
+- add your servers' ip to allowedhosts in django